NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     1. Lesson 1 Objective Overview
         ---------------------------

-        1.  []{#Deployment_Services .anchor}Which of the following are
-            required to install the Windows Deployment Services role on Windows Server 2012 R2?
+        1. Which of the following are required to install the Windows Deployment Services role on Windows Server 2012 R2?
 (Choose all that apply.)

             a.  ***An active DHCP server***